 The Ellsworth campus is located in the north part of Iowa Falls, a scenic city with the Iowa River running right through it.
 The main campus includes 14 buildings (four are housing units), a beautiful blend of historic and modern architecture.
 The south Robert & Arlene Hamilton campus includes the impressive Ellworth Equestrian Center and the state-of-the-art Agriculture & Renewable Energy Center.

 Agriculture & Renewable Energy Center is located on Highway 65 just south of Iowa Falls at 707 Ellsworth Avenue.
-It houses the agriculture, animal science, biotechnology and renewable energy programs, as well as a metrology lab.
+It houses the agriculture, animal science, biotechnology and renewable energy programs.

 Bullock Jones Hall contains the English and criminal justice departments, as well as offices for Iowa Valley Continuing Education.